Richmond Road School - Te Kura o Ritimana, Ponsonby, Tamaki - Auckland, Aotearoa - New Zealand.

 Te Whānau Whāriki, the Māori bilingual unit, has four ruma

 Mua i Malae, the Samoan bilingual unit, has three;

 L’Archipel, the French bilingual unit, has three; and

-Kiwi Connection, the English unit, has five,
+Kiwi Connection, the English unit, has seven,

 The majority of children in Te Whānau Whāriki and Mua i Malae come from English-speaking backgrounds and focus on acquiring an additional language, te reo Māori or Samoan.
 Most of L’Archipel children are already fluent speakers of French and focus on maintaining their French language with English as an additional language.